 How do I make an appointment for an Initial Consultation to learn more launching or expanding my food business and about Kitchen Local and how it may fit my business needs?
 To meet with Kitchen Local, LLC management, please fill out and submit the Information Formand we will do our best to contact you within 48 hours to schedule an Initial Consultation.

 Am I required to store food ingredients and products on-site?
-Yes, all ingredients and products are required by local and state regulatory agencies to be stored at the permitted kitchen facility where your business is permitted/licensed from purchase or delivery of ingredients until finished product is delivered or shipped to your customer.
-Designated dry, cold and frozen storage is available to rent on a monthly basis.
+Yes, all ingredients and products are required by local and state regulatory agencies to be stored at the permitted kitchen facility where your business is permitted/licensed from purchase or delivery of ingredients until finished product is delivered or shipped to the customer. *Designated dry, cold and frozen storage is available to rent on a monthly basis.

 Kitchen Local, LLC | 14 Cedar Street, Studio 105 | Amesbury, Massachusetts 01913 | 978.204.3197 | email@example.com